Dirty Dental Appliances and Non Sterile Surgical Instruments? Yikes!

 DMC boasts that it is one of the largest teaching hospitals in the United States.
 Affiliated with Wayne State University and Michigan State University, medical students from around the world learn their craft at DMC.
 According to a recent investigation by the Centers for Medicare and Medicaid Services (CMS), however, interns at Detroit’s largest hospital were operating on patients with dirty, unsterile instruments.

 Things were so bad that the feds began “termination proceedings.”
 The hospital was set to lose its federal funding in just two months.

-In a 14 page report just released this week, the feds blasted the facility for unsanitary conditions.
+In a 14 page report, the feds blasted the facility for unsanitary conditions.
 Included in the report:

 - Improper sterilization of surgical instruments – one in three sets of instruments inspected were not sterilized

 - Lack of training on sterilization and infection control

 - Hospitals workers putting dirty gloves back into a box of clean gloves

 - Blood on floors / failure to sanitize operating rooms between surgeries

 - Destruction of training records – what records that did remain showed instances where more than half of the staff missed required training on sterile cleaning procedures

 The inspection by CMS was done without notice (a surprise) and was based on a whistleblower complaint.
 If handled properly, whistleblowers can receive large cash awards for their inside information of Medicaid and Medicare fraud.
 (More on that below.)